tarafans/blockchain-developer-bootcamp-final-project/README.md

 To run the webapp, run `yarn start` from `/client`

-If you're running locally, please make sure your metamask is connected to Ganache (ie, `localhost:7545`) and you've imported the first account from Ganache - the migration script mints mock ERC20s, but doesn't transfer them to any other accounts, and the app only works with a balance of those mock ERC20s
+If you're running locally, please make sure you're using just `localhost:3000` and your metamask is connected to Ganache (ie, `localhost:7545`) and you've imported the first account from Ganache - the migration script mints mock ERC20s, but doesn't transfer them to any other accounts, and the app only works with a balance of those mock ERC20s

 ## Testing